K3 (group): Joining Studio 100 (2002-2009)

 In 2002, Niels William sold the band to Studio 100, a Flemish television production company for Dutch and Belgian programs, movies and musicals.

 K3 provided many hits, they had released nine albums.
 Their eighth album Ya Ya Yippee sold more than 50,000 copies in pre-sales within the Benelux.
 The ninth album, Kusjes (Kisses), sold 20,000.
 They also released several DVD's with video clips, musicals, films and with specially recorded footage.
 K3 has a children's television program called De wereld van K3 (K3's World).

 In 2006, a party was held at Plopsaland, a popular theme park, to celebrate the tenth anniversary of Studio 100.
-At the event, the band members opened the K3 Museum which provides an overview of their career.
+At the event Damen, Verbeke and Aerts opened the K3 Museum which provides an overview of their career.
 There are interviews, clothes, and props from the films to be seen, including the air scooters from the film K3 en het Magische Medaillon (K3 and the magic medallion).
 Their gold and platinum certifications can also be seen.